radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ## Managing Log Levels
 There are different levels of logging available for the components.
 The options are: Off, Fatal, Error, Warn, Info, Debug, and Trace.
 Log levels are configured from Classic Control Panel > Settings > Logs > Log Settings.
+To ensure optimal performance, the logging for RadiantOne should be reduced to the minimum level that meets your auditing needs for production environments.

+The RadiantOne service must be restarted if you set a log level to *OFF*.

 **Off**